GodfreyDadich/next.js-apostrophe-headless-boilerplate/README.md

 ### Coming soon
 - Abstracted version of the Apostrophe CMS deployment ( utilizing Apostrophe Headless ) used for this project
-- PUT and AUTH requests handlers that further interact with Apostrophe Headless
-- State managment with MOBX
-- Common data request.
-I will be implementing an initial request on the application intended to get data for a content controlled navigation ( header and footer data ).
-The request will happen only once per application load.
 - Abstract hosting platform away from just Google Cloud